LumaPictures/pymel/maintenance/README.md

     maintenance.stubs.pymelstubs()
     ```

-  - test the new stubs: from shell in the pymel directory, do:
+  - test the new stubs: from shell in the pymel base directory, do:

     ```
     python -c "import maintenance.stubs;maintenance.stubs.stubstest('./extras/completion/py')"